juandisay/reset_cursor/README.md

 # Cursor Reset Tool

-A comprehensive tool for resetting your Cursor editor identity by changing your MAC ID and machine identifiers.
+A simple tool for resetting your Cursor editor identity by changing your MAC ID and machine identifiers.

 ## Features

 - **MAC ID Reset**: Randomizes your MAC address for Wi-Fi interface
 - **Account Reset**: Resets machine identifiers used by Cursor
-- **Resilient Design**: Handles network issues and GitHub API rate limits
-- **Multiple Fallbacks**: Works even without internet connection using local scripts

 ## Prerequisites

 - macOS or Linux operating system
 - Homebrew (for macOS)
-- Python 3.x (for local script fallback)
 - Administrative privileges (for changing MAC address)

 ## Installation